- A Stellarvue 3" dual speed focuser with 4.4 inches of drawtube travel, 2" and 1 1/4" compression ring adapters

 6-1/2" diameter fully retracting dew shield with cap.

 3" Model FSV-3B Stellarvue rack and pinion dual speed focuser comes standard with this telescope.
 2" and 1.25" compression ring adapters and finder scope mounting base is included.
-An optional Three Inch Feather Touch focuser is available for $500 additional.
-This may add a couple of months or more to the delivery time.
+An optional 2.5" Feather Touch focuser is available for $500 additional.
+Select the focuser you prefer at the top of the page.

 Rings: R130 cnc machine mounting ring set with five 1/4-20 threaded holes top and bottom.
 Holes are spaced 1.5” and 60 mm apart respectively, with one in the center.